bwsw/cs-vault-server/docs/logic.md

     * 3) recording of  the created Vault Token into Zookeeper node (if token recording throwns an exception, the token will be revoked) <br />
   * e) recording of tokens into tags of new user at CloudStackServer <br />

-Account or user deletion event: <br />
+Account or VM deletion event processing: <br />
   * a) if account or VM node is in ZooKeeper then go to point "b" otherwise point "e" <br />
   * b) if token nodes ("read" and "write") are in ZooKeeper then go to point "c" otherwise point "e" <br />
   * c) getting of tokens from ZooKeeper node <br />